elcicd/el-CICD-docs/tutorial.md

 ### Create Image Repositories

-For the purposes of this demo, we will use [Docker Hub](https:hub.docker.com/) to host our repositories, but any Docker compatible host will do.
+For the purposes of this tutorial, we will use [Docker Hub](https:hub.docker.com/) to host our repositories, but any Docker compatible host will do.
 You only need a single repository, but in order to more closely mirror what you might do in a production environment, we'll create three:

-* `<your-unique-demo-name>dev`
+* `<your-unique-tutorial-name>dev`
-* `<your-unique-demo-name>nonprod`
+* `<your-unique-tutorial-name>nonprod`
-* `<your-unique-demo-name>prod`
+* `<your-unique-tutorial-name>prod`

-If `<your-unique-demo-name>` is `foo`, the you will create three Docker Hub repositories `foodev`, `foononprod`, and `fooprod`.
+If `<your-unique-tutorial-name>` is `foo`, the you will create three Docker Hub repositories `foodev`, `foononprod`, and `fooprod`.
 This will better demonstrate what is most likely needed for a production setup.

 **Tip**: If you have a GMail account, it's easy to use the same email address to create multiple repositories without needing multiple email accounts.
 When creating the repository on Docker Hub, register with your email in the following fashion: